 Charlie (Adam Driver) is a self-made off-Broadway theatre director.
 His soon-to-be ex-wife Nicole (Scar Jo) is a showbiz industry brat and former Hollywood It girl.

 It’s unclear how calculated Nicole is, uprooting their son Henry to LA to consult with multiple lawyers, but Charlie seems to have the bigger battle – including convincing a judge that they are a New York family.

 Nicole is bitter, combative and sulky.
 Charlie rages that life with was her joyless.
 She feels overlooked next to his genius, yet she’s the one who pushed for marriage too young.

 I thought this looked insufferable.
 Why can’t they ever cast to the book ages?
 Why can’t the March girls look like sisters not college roommates?

-There was a spot of a backlash when Greta Gerwig was snubbed for best director, followed by another backlash along the lines of: “Well I’m a woman and I didn’t like it!” hot takes.
+There was a spot of a backlash when Greta Gerwig was snubbed for best director, followed by another backlash along the lines of: “Well I’m a woman and I didn’t like it!”

 Gerwig’s moves are to highlight the novel’s semi-autobiographical nature, and play with the chronology, switching between 1861 and 1868.
 She also makes Amy (Florence Pugh) a pragmatic misfit in an unconventional family – a much appreciated new dimension to the character. ⭐⭐⭐⭐

 Le Mans tells the true(ish) story of how auto designer Carroll Shelby (Matt Damon) teamed up with Ken Miles (Christian Bale), to build a car for Ford to end snooty Ferrari’s dominance at the famous French racing tournament.

 Bale is a British racing car driver with a temper, with Caitriona Balfe as his long-suffering wife.
 (She wins over the audience with a ‘comic’ scene where she drives at high speed while rowing with her husband.)